-- \Class 3501 AC Electric Projects.
+- Class 3501 AC Electric Projects.
 Electric projects with a 110 or 120 V alternating current (AC) power source.
 Some project examples are household wiring demonstrations, small appliances, extension cords, trouble lights, indoor or outdoor wiring boards, or shop lights.
 Projects may be a restoration or original construction.
 The project must be operational and meet minimum safety standards.
-AC projects must be 110/120V, no 240V exhibits are allowed, and must be constructed such that the judge has wiring access to examine the quality and safety of workmanship. - \Class 3502 DC Electric Project.
+AC projects must be 110/120V, no 240V exhibits are allowed, and must be constructed such that the judge has wiring access to examine the quality and safety of workmanship. - Class 3502 DC Electric Project.
 Electric projects with a battery or direct current power source.
 This class includes electric kits or original projects.
 This class also includes demonstration DC powered projects.
 Examples include: wiring two or three way switches, difference between series/parallel lighting circuits or wiring doorbells switches.
 All DC electric projects must include batteries supplied by 4-H'er.
-Projects must be constructed such that the judge has access to examine the quality of wiring workmanship. - \Class 3503 Electronic Projects.
+Projects must be constructed such that the judge has access to examine the quality of wiring workmanship. - Class 3503 Electronic Projects.
 Electronic projects with a battery or direct current power source.
 This class includes electronic kits or original projects.
 Examples include radios, telephones, toy robots, light meters, security systems, etc. May be constructed using printed circuit board, wire wrap, or breadboard techniques.
 Include instruction/assembly manual if from a kit.
 Include plans if an original project.
-Projects must be constructed such that the judge has access to examine the quality of wiring workmanship. - \Class 3504 Educational Displays and Exhibits.
+Projects must be constructed such that the judge has access to examine the quality of wiring workmanship. - Class 3503 Newly Built or Repaired Computers.
+This class id for newly built or repaired computers (laptop or PC) and allows 4-H members to demonstrate skills integrating the various parts of a computer into a single unit.
+Displays should show either a fully functional computer or show what the individual components do.
+The display should be free of dust and cabled neatly. - Class 3505 Educational Displays and Exhibits.
 The purpose of the educational display and exhibit is to educate the viewer about a specific area of the 4-H electrical or electronics project.
 The display or exhibit should illustrate one basic idea.
 This class includes any educational displays, exhibits or science fair projects which DO NOT have a power source, i.e. exhibits, posters or displays or wire types, conduit types, electrical safety, tool or motor parts identification or electrical terminology.
-Educational displays and exhibits must be legible from a distance of four feet using a maximum tri-fold size of 3' x 4'. - Section B Alternative Energy - A form of energy derived from a natural source, such as the sun, geothermal, wind, tides or waves.
+Educational displays and exhibits must be legible from a distance of four feet using a maximum tri-fold size of 3' x 4'.

+Section B - Alternative Energy - A form of energy derived from a natural source, such as the sun, geothermal, wind, tides or waves.
 All exhibits in this division are limited in size to standard, tri-fold, display boards (36" X 48") and items may not extend beyond 12" from the back board.
-All displays must be self-standing. - \Class 3505 Education Display Create an exhibit that addresses a focused topic related to power generated from a renewable energy source.
-The purpose of the exhibit is to inform and create awareness. - \Class 3506 Experiment Display an experiment addressing a problem or question related to power generated from a renewable energy source.
+All displays must be self-standing.

+Class 3506 Education Display - Create an exhibit that addresses a focused topic related to power generated from a renewable energy source.
+The purpose of the exhibit is to inform and create awareness.

+Class 3507 Experiment - Display an experiment addressing a problem or question related to power generated from a renewable energy source.
 Include hypothesis, background research, variables, a control, data, findings, conclusions and recommendations for future study.